dancer1325/rest-assured-wiki/Usage.md

 What it does is to call the `length()` method on each author in the list and returns the result to a new list.
 On this list we simply call the `sum()` method to sum all the length's.
 The end result is `53` and we assert that it's greater than 50 by using the `greaterThan` matcher.
 But it's actually possible to simplify this even further.
-Consider the words example from the beginning of the article again:
+Consider the "[words](#example-3---complex-parsing-and-validation)" example again:

 ```groovy
 def words = ['ant', 'buffalo', 'cat', 'dinosaur']